DimaPekutko/Pingpong-ai/readme.md

 Pingpong-AI uses a number of open source projects to work properly:

-- [Three.js] - Makes 3d graphics easy in browser
+- [Three.js] - Makes 3d graphics easy in browser.
 - [Browserify] - Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
+- [Webworkify] - Helps you to use Web Worker API with Browserify.
-- [Tensorflow] - End-to-end open source platform for machine learning
+- [Tensorflow] - End-to-end open source platform for machine learning.
 - [Fingerpose] - Finger pose classifier for hand landmarks detected by TensorFlow.js' handpose model.
-- [Node.js] - evented I/O for the backend
+- [Node.js] - Evented I/O for the backend.
-- [Express] - fast node.js network app framework [@tjholowaychuk]
+- [Express] - Fast node.js network app framework [@tjholowaychuk]
 - [Socket.io] -  Enables real-time, bidirectional and event-based communication.

 ## Installation